 The longer your paragraphs and sentences the harder they are to proofread carefully.
 To prevent this, break apart large blocks of text and edit them in smaller pieces before returning them to normal.
 Another way to help break apart the text is breaking apart the flow of information.
 For example you can proofread the introduction, followed by the conclusion, and the rest of the paper step by step going from paragraph 3 to 9 etc..
 There is no necessity to read it in order; you can mix parts in order to take a fresh look at each piece of the text.

 When editing, consider the fact that small details create a general picture.
 In order to make your big picture perfect, you should make sure all the little details are flawless.
 During the process of proofreading, check everything – from headings to references in order to be sure that you don’t miss anything.

 If you are limited in your time because of rough deadlines, you should concentrate as much as you can.
 In such a situation, it’s better to read the text once but carefully, than quickly several times over.

 10. Do not forget about the final proofreading

 Everyone knows the feeling of when you left your house and remembered that you forgot something important.
 The process of proofreading sometimes shares this phenomenon as well.
 The final step is the most important in the process of editing as you can no longer change anything you missed.
 It’s essential to be sure that you do your best, and everything is checked twice.

-So the secret tips for better editing are based on simple principles centered around the necessity to find a way to look at your paper from a different perspective.
+So the secret tips for better editing and proofreading are based on simple principles centered around the necessity to find a way to look at your paper from a different perspective.
 It’s essential to define each step in the process of proofreading very carefully in order not to miss anything.
-The best advice for a writer who wants to become better that you have to check everything multiple times and work with different tools because there is always a chance that you miss something.
+The best advice for a writer who wants to become better is that you have to check everything multiple times and work with different tools because there is always a chance that you miss something.